kchenturtles/PassionfruitKitchen/content/posts/pigs-in-a-blanket.md

 ![croissant dogs thumbnail](../../croissant-dogs/croissant-dogs-thumbnails.jpg)

-Wow, it's been busy recently!
+Wow, life has been busy recently!
 I've been sticking to the simple recipes to get by: just a couple of ingredients, not too many dishes dirtied, less prep work.
-Luckily for me, these vegetarian pigs in a blanket check all of those boxes, and they taste great!
+Luckily for me, these vegetarian pigs in a blanket check all of those boxes, and they make a great appetizer or snack any day.

 ## Ingredients